The Purpose of the Scrum Retrospective

 Esther Derby and Diana Larsen have a wonderful book on this topic called Agile Retrospectives.
 If you have $49 and 4 hours to read it, stop reading this blog right now, get this book on your iPad or Kindle and consume it immediately.

 Hey, you are still here, wonderful!
 I’ve got some great ideas as well and maybe I can save you the $49 and 4 hours.
-One smart idea that I will quote from Derby and Larsen is that of using 5 distinct phases during your retrospective meeting.
+One smart idea that I will quote from Derby and Larsen is that of using 5 distinct phases as a structure for the retrospective meeting.

 This one concept from them had a big impact on how I thought about the retrospective process, and it really helped me to organize and plan better retrospectives.
-Here are the 5 distinct phases that they propose for the retrospective:
+Here are the 5 distinct phases that they propose for the retrospective structure:

 - Set the Stage